 Jamie Woodson sets the strategic vision for SCORE, leads SCORE’s executive team, and builds and strengthens SCORE’s partnerships with leaders in education in Tennessee and across the nation.
 She has been at the forefront of Tennessee’s work to raise student achievement and prepare all students for success in postsecondary education and the workforce.

 Before joining SCORE in 2011, Jamie served in both houses of the Tennessee General Assembly.
-During her 12 years in the Senate, where she was chairman of the Education Committee and speaker pro tempore, she spearheaded efforts to identify and support effective teaching, raise academic expectations for Tennessee students, turn around low-performing schools, and support student-focused innovation.
-In addition, she was a key leader in Tennessee’s work to transform public higher education by aligning Tennessee’s postsecondary system and the state’s economic goals through changes in academic, fiscal, and administrative policies.
+During her 12-plus years in the legislature, she served as chairman of the Senate Education Committee and Senate speaker pro tempore.
+Jamie spearheaded efforts to identify and support effective teaching, raise academic expectations for Tennessee students, turn around low-performing schools, and support student-focused innovation.
+In addition, she was a key leader in Tennessee’s work to transform public higher education by aligning Tennessee’s postsecondary system with the state’s economic goals.

-Jamie grew up in Tennessee, attended Shelby County public schools, and earned her Bachelor of Arts and Doctor of Jurisprudence degrees from the University of Tennessee at Knoxville.
-She was selected as a “Torchbearer,” the highest honor a UTK undergraduate can receive.
+Jamie grew up in West Tennessee, attended Shelby County public schools, and earned her Bachelor of Arts and Doctor of Jurisprudence degrees from The University of Tennessee at Knoxville.
+While in college, Jamie was selected as a “Torchbearer,” the highest honor a UTK undergraduate can receive.